 Pelvic Organ Prolapse Treatment Questions and Answers

 At Women’s Healthcare of Illinois, our board-certified obstetrician-gynecologists (OBGYN) would be pleased to evaluate your symptoms and provide you with high-quality treatment if you are dealing with pelvic organ prolapse.
 Contact Women’s Healthcare of Illinois.
-We have 2 convenient locations in Illinois to serve you.

 While pelvic organ prolapse likely sounds worse than it is, it is still a significant concern that you should seek medical attention for, as it can negatively impact your quality of life if it is left untreated.

 Pelvic organ prolapse occurs when one or more of the organs in the pelvic region, such as the bladder, uterus, bowel, or cervix, descend or drop down into or outside of the anus or vaginal canal.
 Depending on the specific pelvic organ that prolapses, you may hear different names used to describe the type of prolapse that occurs.
 With that in mind, the types of pelvic organ prolapses are as follows:

 - Cystocele: prolapse of the bladder into the vagina, also known as anterior prolapse